spec-first/connexion/docs/routing.rst

 If you provided this path in your specification POST requests to ``http://MYHOST/hello_world``, it would be handled by the function ``hello_world`` in ``myapp.api`` module.
-Optionally, you can include ``x-swagger-router-controller`` in your operation definition, making ``operationId`` relative:
+Optionally, you can include ``x-openapi-router-controller`` in your operation definition, making ``operationId`` relative:

 .. code-block:: yaml